cardpay/woocommerce-plugin/README.md

 #### Payment methods settings

-You need to enable payment methods in WooСommerce plugin (for now it's Credit Card and Boleto).
+You need to enable payment methods in WooСommerce plugin (for now it's Credit Card, Boleto, Pix).

 First, access the methods you want to enable by Unlimint support (it's a part of merchant onboarding process - see [here](https://www.unlimint.com/integration/))